Research

 The SecEUrity Project

-Photo by Joshua Fuller on UnsplashIn an era of international economic exchange and mass migration, national boundaries become both permeable and contested.
-Processes of international cooperation and migration cross and highlight national borders and have the potential to invoke national identities as a force that drives citizens’ opinion formation toward a wide range of issues.
-These identities come in different forms—there is variation between individuals and across time and space—and have distinct effects on political attitudes and behavior.
-At the same time, they depend on individual characteristics and contextual features, such as the national discourses about national identity.
-I have pulished several papers on these issues.
-They analyze, e.g., stability and change of different forms of German national identity (here and here), their effects on foreign policy attitudes (here), how they are related to general ideological and partisan preferences (here), and whether mixed conceptions of national identity can trigger ambivalence toward immigration (here).
-Current joint work with Maria Pesthy and Harald Schoen is concerned with the implications of national identity conceptions on voting behaviour in Germany (here and here).
-We study the differential effects of ethnocultural and civic dimensions of national identity on turnout and party preferences in Germany both before and after the peak of the so-called refugee crisis in 2015.
+In the age of globalization, national boundaries become both permeable and contested.
+Processes of international cooperation and migration cross and highlight national borders and have the potential to invoke national identity as a force that drives citizens’ opinion formation toward a wide range of issues.
+Conceptions of national identities come in different forms—there is variation between individuals and across time and space—and have distinct effects on political attitudes and behavior.
+I have pulished widely on these issues, including the question of stability and change of national identity (here and here), its relationship with foreign and domestic policy preferences (e.g., here and here) and political behavior (here and here).

 Completed project